A Gentleman's Guide to Christmas Shopping for His Wife

 I update this system each year and post it on my favorite forums, hoping to spread a little gift-giving cheer and relief to beleaguered husbands:

 Now this is vital: When buying gifts for your wife, the point of the whole affair is to spend time and effort thinking about your wife and applying those thoughts so that she knows you care about her and cared enough to work at expressing it.
 I don't run out at the last minute and grab a bunch of stuff and I don't really shop on Black Friday.
+Saving money isn't the point.
 I'll brainstorm over gift ideas during the year and especially start at it during the first days at the beginning of November and December.
 I develop a list of my own based upon hers.
 I eventually take time off from work before Christmas so that I can shop in a leisurely fashion.
 Of course, Internet commerce has made this both easier and more difficult: easier because the end game can be just a few mouse clicks away, and harder because there are even more possibilities for gifts!

 Over time I have developed a system to help my lovely wife feel appreciated.
 I call it the "Food Groups" system, just like the U.S. Department of Agriculture food groups.
 In order to diversify her gifts, I've assigned types of gifts to groups.
 I usually try to acquire an item from most of those groups.
 Any group can contain the big gift for the year.
-Of course, you'll want to study your own gal and adjust these groups or create groups of your own, but my groups are:
+Of course, you'll want to study your own gal and adjust these groups or create groups of your own, but my wife's groups are:

 THE "SOFT" GROUP: Girls like soft things.
 My wife LOVES clothes for Christmas.
 I always try to buy her at least one item of day clothing.
 Cozy clothes like sweaters are especially welcome.

 THE "COMFORT/COZY/PRACTICAL/TRADITIONAL" GROUP: Your bride probably arrived in your relationship with some things that were just traditional to receive at Christmas.
 For some reason, comfy, wacky socks are a part of my wife's Christmas tradition.
 She likes the funky patterned socks with dogs and flowers and girly things on them - the wackier the better.
 Also, her parents used to buy her nice, luxurious, leather winter gloves for Christmas.
-Whenever her leather winter gloves wear out or are lost they are a perfect target for this group as well.
+Whenever her leather winter gloves are lost (often) or wear out, they are a perfect target for this group as well.
 A nice winter scarf will fit nicely in this group as well.
 She's also an umbrella fiend so one year I bought her what was reputed to be the finest umbrella in the world.
 What cozy or comfort items does your wife love?

 THE "TASTE" GROUP: Can you think of some packaged food item that your wife thinks is sinfully delicious or is a "comfort food?"
 I recently tracked down her favorite fine candies.
 My wife has food restrictions, so I end up having to mount an online expedition every year to find the treats she can eat from small-batch custom candy makers.
 Because these companies change up their offerings every year, it usually takes a fair amount of effort and she knows it.
 I also try to find something tasty that she loves to have with her coffee.
 I recently tracked down "Walkers Highland Oatcakes" for her on the Internet.
 Her family is Scots and loves these but she hasn't been able to find them for years because the stores around us stopped offering them.
 This is a treat she loves with butter or cheese.
 One tip: Save bookmarks to the sites where you find these items so that next year you can search more easily.